kubernetes/community/contributors/design-proposals/storage/volume-provisioning.md

        access mode and PV size.
 The provisioned volume size MUST NOT be smaller than size requested in the claim, however it MAY be larger.

+     * Kubernetes v1.9 or later have functionality to deploy raw block volume instead of filesystem volume as a new feature.
+To support the feature, we added `volumeMode` parameter which takes values `Filesystem` and `Block` to `pv.Spec` and `pvc.Spec`.
+In order to deploy block volume via external provisioner, following conditions are REQUIRED.
+       * A storage has ability to create raw block type of volume
+       * Block volume feature has been supported by the volume plugin
+       * External-provisioner MUST set `volumeMode` which matches requirements in `claim.Spec` into `pv.Spec`.

        *So the created PV matches the claim.*

      * `pv.Spec.PersistentVolumeSource` MUST be set to point to the created